survivejs/webpack-book/manuscript/loading/02_images.md

 # Loading Images

-Image loading and processing can be a major concern when developing sites and applications.
-The problem can be solved by pushing the images to a separate service that then takes care of optimizing them and provides a good interface for consuming them.
+Image loading and processing can be a concern when developing sites and applications.
+The problem can be solved by pushing the images to a separate service that then takes care of optimizing them and provides an interface for consuming them.

-For smaller scale usage, webpack is a good option as it can both consume and process images although especially processing comes with build overhead depending on the types of operations you are performing.
+For smaller scale usage, webpack is a good option as it can both consume and process images.
+Doing this comes with build overhead depending on the types of operations you are performing.

 Webpack can **inline** assets by using [url-loader](https://www.npmjs.com/package/url-loader).
 It emits your images as base64 strings within your JavaScript bundles.
 The process decreases the number of requests needed while growing the bundle size.

 Webpack gives control over the inlining process and can defer loading to [file-loader](https://www.npmjs.com/package/file-loader). _file-loader_ outputs image files and returns paths to them instead of inlining.
-This technique works with other assets types, such as fonts, as you see in the later chapters.
+This technique works with other asset types, such as fonts, as you see in the later chapters.

 ## Setting up _url-loader_

-_url-loader_ is a good starting point and it's the perfect option for development purposes, as you don't have to care about the size of the resulting bundle.
+_url-loader_ is a good starting point, and it's the perfect option for development purposes, as you don't have to care about the size of the resulting bundle.
 It comes with a _limit_ option that can be used to defer image generation to _file-loader_ after an absolute limit is reached.
 This way you can inline small files to your JavaScript bundles while generating separate files for the bigger ones.

 If you use the `limit` option, you need to install both _url-loader_ and _file-loader_ to your project.
 Assuming you have configured your styles correctly, webpack resolves any `url()` statements your styling contains.
 You can point to the image assets through your JavaScript code as well.